rishbitsnbytes/Do-you-know-Me-Quiz-CLI/README.md

-# Do you knwo me ?
+# Do you know me ?

 It's a CLI app.
 Quiz about how well do you know me.
 Also compares the highscores and check if have beaten, matched or not.